Tom-PIT/Connected.Docs/en/Supply/Domain/SupplyDomain.md

 ![Supply Domain](../Assets/SupplyDomainSitemap.png "Supply Domain")

 > [!NOTE]
-> The availability of supply features depends on the company’s procurement configuration and material planning settings.
+> The available domains depend on each company’s configuration and business model.

 ## What is included in the Supply domain?